Complete Subletting Guide

 - • Set up utility transfers if needed

-Ensure your property is in good condition and ready for your subtenant.
-Document everything to avoid disputes later.
+Ensure your sublet is in good condition and ready for your subletter.
+Take photos of the current condition, create an inventory, and document everything to avoid disputes later.

 Legal Considerations